-We incurred capital expenditures of \$3.4 million during the year ended December 31, 2010 and expect to incur approximately \$0.5 million to \$1.5 million in 2011.
-These planned capital expenditures primarily relate to further investments in our manufacturing operations toward enhancing our existing manufacturing technology and equipment.
+We expect to incur capital expenditures of approximately \$0.5 million to \$1.0 million in 2012.
+These planned capital expenditures primarily relate to further investments in our manufacturing operations in support of the sound enhancement version of the DosePro technology expected to be commercially available in 2013 and toward enhancing our existing manufacturing technology and equipment.

 Financing Activities.
-Net cash provided by financing activities was \$79.7 million and \$65.1 million for the years ended December 31, 2010 and 2009, respectively.
-Net cash provided by financing activities for the year ended December 31, 2010 relates to \$51.7 million in net proceeds received in connection with our initial public offering, \$31.1 million in net proceeds received in connection with the amended Oxford loan agreement, \$15.0 million in proceeds received in connection with the 2010 Notes, offset by principal repayments made of \$18.2 million on our outstanding debt facilities.
-Net cash provided by financing activities for the year ended December 31, 2009 relates to \$14.8 million in proceeds received in connection with the 2009 Notes and \$54.9 million in net proceeds received in connection with our Series B convertible preferred stock financing offset by \$4.7 million in principal repayments on our outstanding debt facilities.
+Net cash provided by financing activities was \$88.4 million, \$79.7 million and \$65.1 million for the years ended December 31, 2011 relates to net proceeds received from the issuance of common stock in our follow-on public offering of \$57.9 million, the net proceeds received in connection with our Cowen Financing agreement of \$28.1 million, net proceeds received from our \$10.0 million revolving credit facility of \$1.5 million, net proceeds from the issuance of common stock in connection with our Cowen Financing agreement of \$1.4 million, proceeds from the issuance of common stock purchased through our Employee Stock Purchase Plan of \$0.3 million, offset by payments on borrowings of debt of \$0.8 million.
+Net cash provided by financing activities for the year ended December 31, 2010 relates to \$51.7 million in net proceeds received in connection with the 2010 Notes, offset by principal repayments made of \$18.1 million on our outstanding debt facilities.
+Net cash provided by financing activities for the year ended December 31, 2009 relates to \$14.8 million in proceeds received in connection with the 2010 Notes, offset by principal repayments made of \$18.1 million on our outstanding debt facilities.
+Net cash provided by financing activities for the year ended December 31, 2009 relates to \$14.8 million in proceeds received in connection with the 2010 Notes, offset by principal repayments made of \$18.1 million on our outstanding debt facilities.
+Net cash provided by financing activities for the year ended December 31, 2009 relates to \$14.8 million in proceeds received in connection with our S10.0 Notes, offset by principal repayments made of \$18.1 million on our outstanding debt facilities.
+Net cash provided by financing activities for the year ended December 31, 2009 relates to \$14.8 million in proceeds received in connection with our Series B convertible preferred stock financing offset by \$4.7 million in principal repayments on our outstanding debt facilities.